Marching band: United States

+In the article, “Sun Exposure And Protection Practices Among Florida College Marching Band Members and Alumni: A Cross-Sectional Study”, members of colleges in Florida were asked about the amount of sunscreen they use during practices and performances.
+Members described their habits in regards to use of sun protection products, which includes hats, shirts, and sunscreen.
+Despite the increased use of products, members noted a 1.66% increase in melanoma diagnoses, which proves that skin protection is an important component.

+According to The Effects of Participation in Marching Band on Physical Activity and Physical Fitness in College Aged Men and Women, 21 members of the University of Rhode Island Marching band were tested during the course of a season.
+Their body composition and VO2max were studied at the beginning and end of the season.
+The study found that there were substantial changes to reinforce the notion that marching band is indeed a sport due to the rigorous aerobic exertion of the members.
+At the beginning of the season, members recorded a VO2max level of 38.5 vs. 40.8.

 Performers’ metabolic rates matched those of marathon runners halfway through a marathon, while the heart rate was more along the lines of someone who was running a "400 or 800-meter dash."

 Performance styles range from traditional block marching to elaborate productions with evolving drill patterns.

 WAMSB (World Association of Marching Show Bands) is an international organization holding many competitions throughout the world.
 Its World Championships are held annually in the summer in a different country.
 Past host nations include Canada, Brazil, Japan, Malaysia, Denmark, Germany, Italy, & Australia.
 WAMSB sanctioned events happen in 32 nations.

 In the United States, there are two national competition circuits in which bands can compete: Bands of America and the United States Scholastic Band Association (USSBA, more commonly referred to as USBands), involving over 700 high school bands compete during the Fall season with bands of similar size and talent.
 Each competition provides approximately 40 professional judges who give feedback on the show's programming and design.
 At the season's end, the top 50 bands are invited to compete in the US Scholastic Band Championship, which is hosted at a college or professional stadium.

+Warren G. Harding, 29th President of the United States, was in a marching band as a teenager and later famously organized bands.
+During his campaign for president he often would join in local marching bands on the campaign trail, playing the sousaphone.

-Bill Clinton, 42nd President of the United States, was a member of a marching band in high school.
+Bill Clinton, 42nd President of the United States, was also a member of a marching band in high school.
 He attended Hot Springs High School in Arkansas and performed as a saxophone player while later serving as drum major for the band.
-He is the only U.S. President to have been a member of a marching band.